Nitroimidazole

-5-Nitroimidazole is an organic compound with the formula O2NC3H2N2H.
-The nitro group at position 5 on the imidazole ring is the most common positional isomer.
-The term nitroimidazole also refers to a class of antibiotics that share similar chemical structures.
+Nitroimidazoles are the group of organic compounds consisting of an imidazole ring with at least one nitro group substituent.
+The term also refers to the class of antibiotics that have nitroimidazole in their structures.
+These antibiotics commonly include the 5-nitroimidazole positional isomer.

 Synthesis

-Imidazole undergoes a nitration reaction with a mixture of nitric acid and sulfuric acid to give 5-nitroimidazole:
+Imidazole undergoes a nitration reaction with a mixture of nitric acid and sulfuric acid to give 5-nitroimidazole.